novellus/mtg-ai-card-generator/readme.md

         * mostly 2-color (not 3+ color)
     * 25 colorless artifacts
     * 25 lands
-    * generate additional unique basic lands with custom / unique art
+* generate additional basic lands with custom / unique art (maybe flavor text, if there's enough variation?)
     * use unique type identifer (```Basic Land```?) to indicate usage of textless frames
         * may need to include text (or use colored frames) to identify the land color, since art will be hit or miss
     * add 2nd ```main_basics``` function for generating these basics
         * probably add an argument to specify prompt?
 Or use a standard set?
 * low priorty (ie probably never)
     * ```render.py```
         * decrease save file resolution to limit file size?